 An emission nebula and stellar birthplace in Sagittarius (RA 18 04 06.0, Dec -24 26 30)

-Per Dreyer, NGC 6526 (= John Herschel's GC 4363, 1860 RA 17 55 40, NPD 113 27.5) is "faint, large, extremely extended".
-The second IC added (per Howe) "Only very faint stars".
-The position precesses to RA 18 04 11.5, Dec -23 27 31, a degree north of the proper place; but (per Corwin) although not mentioned in the NGC, Dreyer (later) wrote a separate paper about Herschel's observations, in which he noted a one degree error in Caroline Herschel's reduction of her brother's data for this object, so the identification is certain (presuming an error of exactly one degree, a corrected precessed position would be RA 18 04 15.4, Dec -24 27 31, well within the region considered to be NGC 6526).
+Historical Identification: Per Dreyer, NGC 6526 (= GC 4363 = WH V 9, 1860 RA 17 55 40, NPD 113 27.5) is "faint, large, extremely extended".
+The second IC added (per Howe) "Only very faint stars", the reason being that the position was off by a degree, as discussed in the next sentence.
+The position precesses to (2000) RA 18 04 11.5, Dec -23 27 31, a degree north of the proper place; but (per Corwin) although not mentioned in the NGC, Dreyer (later) wrote a separate paper about Herschel's observations, in which he noted a one degree error in Caroline Herschel's reduction of her brother's data for this object, so the identification is certain (presuming an error of exactly one degree, a corrected precessed position would be RA 18 04 15.4, Dec -24 27 31, well within the region considered to be NGC 6526).
 As noted at NGC 6523, there are several NGC/IC listings for the "modern" Lagoon Nebula.
 NGC 6526 is the moderately bright region between NGC 6523, the brightest part of the nebula, and NGC 6530, an open cluster recently formed from the gas and dust surrounding it.
-The labeled image below shows their relative positions. |
+The labeled image below shows their relative positions.

-Below, a cropped Misti Mountain image of M8 shows NGC 6526 at bottom right, NGC 6530 at top left, and the "Southern Cliff" stretching across the bottom of the cutout (Image Credits and © Jim Misti, Misti Mountain Observatory; used by permission) |
+Below, a cropped Misti Mountain image of M8 shows NGC 6526 at bottom right, NGC 6530 at top left, and the "Southern Cliff" stretching across the bottom of the cutout (Image Credit and © Jim Misti, Misti Mountain Observatory; used by permission)

 NGC 6527 (= PGC 61297)

-Discovered (Aug 1, 1866) by Truman Safford (46)
+Discovered (Aug 1, 1866) by Truman Safford

-A 13th-magnitude spiral galaxy (type Sa) in Hercules (RA 18 01 46.2, Dec +19 43 45)
+A 13th-magnitude spiral galaxy (type Sa?) in Hercules (RA 18 01 46.2, Dec +19 43 45)

-Apparent size 1.4 by 1.0 arcmin
+Physical Information: Apparent size 1.4 by 1.0? arcmin

 NGC 6528 (= GCL 84)